serg113/_cpp/README.md

 Examples written during training c++ skills, starting at April 2019.

-To keep track of progress I have not changed old samples.

-In September I have added sshell/ folder with aim to create complete application, but... plans changed.
+In September sshell/ folder have been added.

 Recently added folder is ssh_app/.